Updated August 19, 2023

-Step 4: In cell A5 of your active excel sheet, put the formula mentioned below and press the Enter key.
+Step 4: In cell A5 of your active Excel sheet, use the formula below and press the Enter key.

 =FALSE() / 12

 Again the same logic.
-As FALSE is equivalent to numeric zero, the division of FALSE and any number would return a value as zero.
+As FALSE is equivalent to a numeric zero, the division of FALSE and any number would return a value of zero.

 Example #4 – Using FALSE Function Under Logical Statements or Conditions

-We are frequently using the FALSE function under logical statements or conditions such as IF under Excel.
+We frequently use the FALSE function under logical statements or conditions such as IF under Excel.

-Step 1: In cell A2 of the active excel sheet, put the number which we want to check under logical IF condition.
+Step 1: In cell A2 of the active Excel sheet, put the number we want to check under the logical IF condition.

-Step 2: Now, use the logical IF condition to check whether this number is less than 1 or not.
-If it is less than 1, the output should be TRUE else;, the output should be FALSE.
+Step 2: Use the logical IF condition to check whether this number is less than 1.
+If it is less than 1, the output should be TRUE.
+Else, the output should be FALSE.
 Use the following conditional formula under cell C2 of the active worksheet. =IF(A2 < 1, TRUE, FALSE)

 Press Enter key to see the output.

-Since the condition A2 < 1 does not meet in this example, the system will generate an output as FALSE, which is equivalent to the FALSE function in excel.
-Now, suppose we wanted the result as FALSE when A2 > 1, then we can do it directly in IF condition without using else part with the help of FALSE function.
+Since the condition A2 < 1 does not meet in this example, the system will generate an output as FALSE, equivalent to the FALSE function in Excel.
+Now, suppose we wanted the result as FALSE when A2 > 1; then, we can do it directly in the IF condition without using the else part with the help of the FALSE function.

 In cell B3 of the active Excel sheet, put the following formula. =IF(A2 > 1, FALSE())

 Press the Enter key.

-Here we have checked if the value under cell A2 is greater than 1, then it will give the output as FALSE directly.
-This example emphasizes that we can directly use the FALSE function within conditional outputs.
+Here we have checked that if the value under cell A2 is greater than 1, it will give the output as FALSE directly.
+This example emphasizes that we can use the FALSE function within conditional outputs.